FAOlivieri/NMRMaker/README.md

 # Installation

-To install, create a subfolder inside /usr/local/lib/vmd/plugins/noarch/tcl/ and then place the "nmrmaker.tcl" and "pkgIndex.tcl" files inside the newly created folder
+To install, create a directory inside /usr/local/lib/vmd/plugins/noarch/tcl/ and then place the "nmrmaker.tcl" and "pkgIndex.tcl" files inside the newly created directory

 then add the following line to the .vmdrc file

 >vmd_install_extension nmrmaker ::restraintmaker::mkwindow NMRMaker.

+Alternatively, they can be placed in any directory and then add the following line to the .vmdrc file before the install_extension command (this has not been tested)

+>lappend auto_path /WHERE/YOU/EXTRACTED/THE/TOOL

 # Usage